darrenldl/ffprinter/README.md

 A similar project I discovered which does most of what I originally envisioned for ffprinter would be TMSU (https://github.com/oniony/TMSU), albeit with slightly different emphasis and design.

-Following is an elaboration on the aspects in which I feel I have gained reasonable insights in :
+### Following is an elaboration/reflection on the aspects in which I feel I have gained reasonable insights in :

 #### File serialization/deserialization
 While most likely trivial in other higher level programming languages, implementation this from scratch in C exposed me to the issue of handling differences in endianness of CPU, and how that may affect one's file format design.